ashermancinelli/ashermancinelli.github.io/index.md

 # `ls /etc`
 ---

+- I was asked to give a presentation on TensorFlow and neural networks, which is available online [here](fullstacktc.org/user/amancinelli).
-- Perhaps my greatest passion is working with the homeless and food-insecure.
+- My greatest passion is probably working with the homeless and food-insecure.
 I started a group at Whitworth which visits and feeds homeless and food-insecure people in downtown Spokane, and that is one of my greatest joys.
-- I Played varsity baseball at Whitworth University for my freshman/sophomore years
+- I Played varsity baseball at Whitworth University for my freshman/sophomore years.
+- I am a leader of several outreach groups on campus and in my community.
-- Been on three mission trips to Haiti
+- I have been on three mission trips to Haiti.

 ---